clayauld/satcom-forecast/README.md

 - **Warning Indicators**: Extreme events and smoke conditions are marked with 🚨
 - **Temperature Formatting**: High/low temperatures with degree symbols (°)
 - **Wind Detection**: Only shows wind events for significant speeds (15+ mph)
-- **Probability Inference**: Provides meaningful percentages when NOAA doesn't specify them
+- **Probability Inference**: Provides meaningful percentages when NWS doesn't specify them
 - **Smart Truncation**: Cuts at sentence boundaries to maintain readability
 - **Standard Abbreviations**: Uses standard forecast abbreviations (Tngt for Tonight, Aft for This Afternoon)